apache/flink/docs/dev/event_timestamps_watermarks.md

 carry events.
 In that case, the watermark will be held back, because it is computed as the minimum over all the different parallel watermarks.

-To deal with this, you can use a `WatermarkStrategy` that will detect idleness and mark an input as idle. `WatermarkStrategies` provides a convenience helper for this:
+To deal with this, you can use a `WatermarkStrategy` that will detect idleness and mark an input as idle. `WatermarkStrategy` provides a convenience helper for this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-WatermarkStrategies
+WatermarkStrategy
         .<Tuple2<Long, String>>forBoundedOutOfOrderness(Duration.ofSeconds(20))
-        .withIdleness(Duration.ofMinutes(1))
-        .build();
+        .withIdleness(Duration.ofMinutes(1));
 {% endhighlight %}
 </div>
 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-WatermarkStrategies
+WatermarkStrategy
   .forBoundedOutOfOrderness[(Long, String)](Duration.ofSeconds(20))
   .withIdleness(Duration.ofMinutes(1))
-  .build()
 {% endhighlight %}
 </div>
 </div>